 How Diet Can Help Manage Stress

 A healthy diet goes a long way in naturally managing daily physical or mental pressures.
 Some foods provide comfort, lower stress hormone levels and increase “feel good” hormones like serotonin.
 It’s not always the nutrients, but sometimes the effect that helps matters.
-Eat yourself to calm with these suggestions:
+What you eat can affect how you handle the stresses of everyday life.
+Here are a few suggestions:

 Foods for Stress Management